 I arrived back at the bookstore too late.
 They had just closed, so I headed home, continuing to work on my list.
 I went to my usual meeting spot with friends and ran into exactly the two that I needed to see.
 I apologized to both of them, and was forgiven for my own negative behavior a couple nights before.
 (That’s another story) With all the forgiveness in the air, I fell asleep fast, and woke the next morning, and rushed back to the bookstore.

 Tuesday night was spent reading the book, and I finished it Wednesday morning.
 I realized that hateful thoughts of people wronging me were not the only bricks in my bag.
 Another was my dream of a self-sufficient homestead.
 It seems at the start of every year, I tell myself that I have 2 or 3 years left and I can retire and do that.
+It might be time for me to use a roth ira calculator and begin sorting out my retirement finances now, so too should others at this stage of life.
 With the decline in oilfield work, I already had an emergency plan in case of a layoff.
 And that thought came back, “If they fired me right now I wouldn’t even care.”
 The solution to my problem was obvious: drop another brick.

 Knowing for certain that I’d fallen off my rocking chair, I called my brother to see if he thought my idea was too crazy, or just crazy enough.
 I told him that I’m not where I want to be with my plans, and staying in my current situation isn’t going to help.
 Ten years from now I’ll still be telling myself that it’s just 2 or 3 more years at a job that I don’t enjoy at all.
 It was time to act.
 Instead of waiting on them to lay me off, as I’m sure that they wouldn’t at this point, I needed to lay myself off.